MyHCel/Maya-For-Arch/README.md

 1. Download Maya for Linux from https://www.autodesk.com/

+2. Download Autodesk Licensing Service [here] (https://knowledge.autodesk.com/search-result/caas/downloads/content/autodesk-licensing-service-download.html) (only if you don't have it installed or want to update it).

-2. Clone this project wherever you like on your PC.
+3. Clone this project wherever you like on your PC.

    ```bash
    git clone https://github.com/MyHCel/Maya-For-Arch.git
    ```

-3. Cd into Maya-For-Arch
+4. Cd into Maya-For-Arch

    ```bash
    cd Maya-For-Arch
    ```

-4. Put the "Autodesk_Maya.tgz" file in the "Maya-For-Arch" folder
+5. Put the "Autodesk_Maya.tgz" and the "AdskLicensingInstaller.tar.gz" (optional based on step 2)
+   files in the "Maya-For-Arch" folder.

-5. Execute the installer script.
+6. Execute the installer script.

    Note: This will update your system and install all required dependecies.
 If you don't want to update your system, modify the "installDep 'version' () function" in "scripts/'version'.sh"